edspioneers/eds-masterclass/docs/migration-exercise.md

 - Add a redirect for `/news` to redirect to `/blog`
 - Test the redirect on the site

+## Step 9: Create a basic DA plugin
+- Review the `/tools/button-creator` plugin.
+- Create a sheet under your site's config called `library`
+- Add the following config

 _Note: These paths should be relative and not the FQDN_